Chicharrón de Cerdo (Dominican Pork Crackling) is one of our national guilty pleasures, few can resist this flavorful dish.

 We don’t seem to have an equivalent of “guilty pleasure” in Spanish.
 I am sure that somebody smarter than me can write a whole treatise on the linguistic, sociological or cultural implications of this, but I’d rather write about food.

-In the Dominican Republic you can find chicharrones being sold in practically every town, but it is Villa Mella, a village founded by early Dominicans of African origin–and also famous for its syncretic music–that is known as the capital of chicharrones.
+In the Dominican Republic, you can find chicharron meat being sold in practically every town, but it is Villa Mella, a village founded by early Dominicans of African origin–and also famous for its syncretic music–that is known as the capital of chicharrones.

 This isn’t surprising, pigs were common in poor households, where they would be fed scraps, and nearly every part of the animal would be put to use once sacrificed.

-While I can’t promise you that this chicharrón de Cerdo recipe will result in chicharrones of Villa Mella quality, it is easy to follow, and you’ll love the results.
+While I can’t promise you that this Chicharrones de Puerco recipe will result in chicharrones of Villa Mella quality, it is easy to follow, and you’ll love the results.
 Time to engage in some guilty pleasure.

 Chicharrón de Cerdo Recipe (Dominican Pork Crackling)